 Figure 17.
-Inversion of synthetic DC data using user-defined smallness parameter (s) 1000 Ohm m half-space as both: reference and a starting model.
+Inversion of synthetic DC data using user-defined smallness parameter (s) 1000 Ohm m halfspace as both: reference and a starting model.

-The basic features of the models in and are similar.
+The basic features of the models in figure 16 and figure 17 are similar.
 Both conductors have been located and so has the resistive overburden on the left.
-(Compare with the synthetic model in ).
-Nevertheless, there are differences. , which uses a more resistive reference model, supports the interpretation of closure for the body on the right.
-There is also an odd structure emanating from the left most part of the resistive overburden observed in that is not observed in .
+(Compare with the synthetic model in figure 15).
+Nevertheless, there are differences.
+Figure 17, which uses a more resistive reference model, supports the interpretation of closure for the body on the right.
+There is also an odd structure emanating from the left most part of the resistive overburden observed in figure 16 that is not observed in figure 17.
 The primary differences between the two models can be explained through the use of a DOI (Depth of Investigation) plot.
-This is elaborated upon more in . …..establish a link with the future doi curve….
-For the present we use as a reference and as an additional model.
-The DOI index of ??0.4 ?? ??? can we trim both figure 16 and 17 with the same indes
+For the present we use figure 17 as a reference and figure 16 as an additional model.

 When the inversion volume is cut with respect to the DOI, then differences in the images are no longer so apparent.
-For the remainder of the example section we shall use the reference the model described in figure 17 (1000 Ohm m half-space) as the “default” model.
+For the remainder of the example section we shall use the reference the model described in figure 17 (1000 Ohm m halfspace) as the “default” model.

+Depth of Investigation (DOI)

+Models produced by inversion of DC resistivity data tend to approach the background conductivity of the reference model.
+At those depths the recovered model is no longer being influenced by the data.
+We can use this result to help estimate our depth of investigation.
+If there are at two reasonable models obtained using different reference models, the two models can be compared to identify which regions of the model are most significantly affected by the measurements.
+The results of doing this are explained next.